Eliminating or Reducing Flashbacks in Stories

 In one of my recent edits, where flashbacks did too much heavy lifting, I asked the author to reflect on what her story is about.
 In essence, she tells the tale of a woman’s disintegrating marriage, but where such a story starts can vary.
 Is she telling the story of how the marital problems arise?
 Or is she telling the story of what happens after the protagonist realizes her marriage is in jeopardy and she must make a decision?
 My author wanted to tell story #2, but she was telling story #1 in the flashbacks.

-Now, of course, it’s possible for an approach like this to work, with flashbacks expertly entwined with the forward action, but probably not, and rarely in an inexperienced author’s hands.
+Now, of course, it’s possible for an approach like this to work, with flashbacks expertly entwined with the forward action, but it’s usually better to take a more straightforward approach in your storytelling.

-So, the solution was to have the author commit to telling story #2 and to prune out as much of the backstory as possible.
+The solution I suggested in this case was to have the author commit to telling story #2 and to prune out as much of the backstory as possible.
 For story #2, how the protagonist got to where she is when the story opens isn’t as interesting to the reader as what happens next: “Marriage is in trouble?
 Okay, got it.”
 That’s basically all the reader needs for the story to get underway.

 Tips for Editors & Writers